openeuler-mirror/docs/content/en/docs/Installation/using-kickstart-for-automatic-installation.md

 2. Verify that the installation is complete.

-    After the installation is complete, the system automatically restarts.
-Then, the installation page is displayed again.
+    After the installation is complete, the system automatically restarts. if the system boots from the CD-ROM drive first, the installation page will be displayed again.
 Shut down the computer and change startup option to start from the hard disk preferentially.

     ![](figures/completing-the-automatic-installation.png)